MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-scaling-resources.md

 If your application is sensitive to loss of in-flight transactions that might occur during compute scaling, we recommend implementing a transaction [retry pattern](../single-server/concepts-connectivity.md#handling-transient-errors).

 Scaling the storage doesn't require a server restart in most cases.
-For more details, see [storage options in Azure Database for PostgreSQL - Flexible Server](concepts-scaling-resources.md).
+For more information, see [storage options in Azure Database for PostgreSQL - Flexible Server](concepts-scaling-resources.md).

 Backup retention period changes are an online operation.